-Ever since the initial launch of FluentCRM, I have been keeping an eye on it.
-I bought it already and I use it on one of my sites.
-But...
+When I first posted my FluentCRM review, I was keeping an eye on it.
+I had bought it already and I began to use it on one of my little hobby sites.

 In terms of the Blog Marketing Academy itself, I was in a “wait and watch” mode.